mchoe98/CSE8B_Repo/README.md

 A collection of random class projects for a UCSD Java class.
+The responses to the written portions of these assignments are also included.
 These projects include the backend and frontend design of a functional 2048 game, a Markov chain text generator, a screen saver, and a multi-threading exercise.